simonrobson/caser/README.md

 ## Usage

-To create a basic use case, extend Caser::Action:
+To create a basic use case, extend Caser::Action and implement after_initialize (any arity you like) and do_process:

     class Api::CreateContact < Caser::Action
       attr_accessor :user, params